datalad/datalad-registry/README.md

        `pip install -e .[tests]`

-    3. Launch the needed components of DataLad-Registry for testing:
+    3. Launch the needed components of DataLad-Registry for testing from a subshell with needed environment variables loaded from `env.testing`.

-       `podman-compose -f docker-compose.testing.yml --env-file env.testing up -d`
+       (Note: using a subshell avoids polluting the current shell with the environment variables from `env.testing`):

+       `(set -a && . ./env.testing && set +a && podman-compose -f docker-compose.testing.yml up -d)`

 2. Test execution

-    1. Load environment variables from `env.testing` in a subshell and launch the tests within this subshell.
-(Note: using a subshell avoids polluting the current shell with the environment variables from the `env.testing` file):
+    1. Launch the tests from a subshell with the needed environment variables loaded from `env.testing`:

        `(set -a && . ./env.testing && set +a && python -m pytest -s -v)`